afforeroc/flask-cf/README.md

-# Create and configure an Flask app to deploy on Cloud Foundry
+# Create and configure a Flask app to deploy on Cloud Foundry
 This repository belongs to tutorial set: [Deploy a web application on Cloud Foundry Service](https://github.com/afforeroc/deploy-on-cloudfoundry).<br>
 Additional, contains a web app sample for study and use.<br>